CSM-Kellogg/ResurrectGeode/README.md

 1. Instead of cycling through generated schedules, allow users to drag and drop existing schedules
    A. I have interactJS setup, should just be a copy-paste of the ".draggable" class on their website with some minor adjustments
-      1. Maybe make a visual aid of possible sections the user can select
+      1. Maybe make a visual aid of possible sections the user can drag the course to

    B. Allow users to click the class within the schedule window to select different professors / sections
       1. When the user clicks the class, a lil popup should appear with a table of "section, professor, ratemyprofessor rating"